nmshd/documentation/_docs_integrate/delete-identities.md

 More essential are the two options for actively deciding to delete an Identity from the Backbone:

 - Initiation of the process of Identity deletion by the Identity itself.
-- The Backbone Admin UI triggers the process of Identity deletion and the Identity subsequently approves the triggered deletion of its Identity.
+- The Backbone administrator triggers the process of Identity deletion via the Backbone Admin UI and the Identity subsequently approves the triggered deletion of its Identity.

-Whenever a new [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) has been created due to a [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion) or an [Identity deletion triggered by the Backbone Admin UI]({% link _docs_integrate/delete-identities.md %}#identity-deletion-triggered-by-the-backbone-admin-ui) or the `status` of an existing IdentityDeletionProcess has changed, the [Connector event]({% link _docs_integrate/connector-events.md %}) `transport.identityDeletionProcessStatusChanged` is raised.
-In addition, an external `IdentityDeletionProcessStarted` event can be received when an Identity deletion is triggered by the Backbone Admin UI.
+Whenever a new [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) has been created due to a [self-initiated Identity deletion]({% link _docs_integrate/delete-identities.md %}#self-initiated-identity-deletion) or an [Identity deletion triggered via the Backbone Admin UI]({% link _docs_integrate/delete-identities.md %}#identity-deletion-triggered-via-the-backbone-admin-ui) or the `status` of an existing IdentityDeletionProcess has changed, the [Connector event]({% link _docs_integrate/connector-events.md %}) `transport.identityDeletionProcessStatusChanged` is raised.
+In addition, an external `IdentityDeletionProcessStarted` event can be received when an Identity deletion is triggered via the Backbone Admin UI.

 ### Self-Initiated Identity Deletion

 An Identity can actively trigger its own process of deletion by executing the [Initiate IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-initiate-identitydeletionprocess.md %}) use case.
 Successful execution leads to the creation of an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) with `"Approved"` as `status`.
-In contrast to the [Identity deletion triggered by the Backbone Admin UI]({% link _docs_integrate/delete-identities.md %}#identity-deletion-triggered-by-the-backbone-admin-ui), no further approval of the Identity is therefore required.
+In contrast to the [Identity deletion triggered via the Backbone Admin UI]({% link _docs_integrate/delete-identities.md %}#identity-deletion-triggered-via-the-backbone-admin-ui), no further approval of the Identity is therefore required.
 Instead, the Identity is immediately in deletion and will be irreversibly deleted from the Backbone once the end of the associated grace period of the IdentityDeletionProcess specified within its `gracePeriodEndsAt` property has been exceeded.
 Within the grace period, the [Cancel IdentityDeletionProcess]({% link _docs_use-cases/use-case-transport-cancel-identitydeletionprocess.md %}) use case can be applied by the Identity if it no longer wants to be deleted.
 In this case, the `status` of the IdentityDeletionProcess changes to `"Cancelled"`.